aposhiana/math5610/README.md

 My homeworks are included in this repository as markdown files.
 The homeowork tasks contain short descriptions and links to the relevent files produced and software manual entries.

 [See homework](homework/README.md).

+#### Design philosophy notes
+Don't require users of the library to use raw arrays but use them internally for speed.
+Note that currently a lot of the methods internally use more of the fluffy, non-raw methods than they should.
+TODO: change this.